stevenmhunt/website/blog/2024-12-19-cucumber-is-back-in-community-ownership.md

 ## What does this mean for me?

-For those of us closest to the project, things have been uncertain since [SmartBear and I parted ways](https://mattwynne.net/new-beginning) back in February 2023.
-The core team has been in something of a limbo state since then, unsure of whether we'd be able to continue under the same name while we worked through the legal details with SmartBear.
-We've continued to make updates and releases, but for some of us this process provided a significant distraction that meant we had little time or energy left to work on the project itself.
+Since February 2023, when SmartBear and I began exploring new paths for the project, the process introduced a period of uncertainty for those of us closest to it.
+We worked closely with SmartBear to navigate the legal details surrounding the name, and while that process took time, it also reflected a shared commitment to finding the best outcome for the project and its community.

 If you're using one of the many open-source flavours of Cucumber like [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm), [Cucumber-JS](https://github.com/cucumber/cucumber-js) or [Cucumber-Ruby](https://github.com/cucumber/cucumber-ruby) you can now be confident knowing that the core team can focus 100% of their time on evolving those products to meet your needs.